Peppermint Essential Oil Benefits: Put Some Pep’ In Your Step!

 This compound then blocks the pores and can slow hair growth by starving the hair of essential nutrients as well as causing hair to fall out if it’s not treated soon enough – unfortunately it’s generally only noticeable when it’s too late.

 Because your scalp is so similar to other parts of your skin, it will heal in the same way.
 As (1,8) cineole oil and limonene work on clearing your skin.
 The combination of these two compounds also works on keeping your scalp clear and getting rid of excess skin cells and sebum oil that can also block your pores and slow hair growth.

 When combined with orange or lemongrass oil (which contains high amounts of linalool – a chemical that actively inhibits the production of the alpha 5 -reductase), the mixture can help to slow hair loss and even promote hair growth by thinning out the blood cells under your scalp to allow for better circulation and more nutrients to your hair follicles.

 The strong antiseptic and antimicrobial qualities of peppermint oil also help to ease inflammation and irritation on the scalp which often leads to dryness and the symptoms of dandruff.
 By massaging the oil into your scalp after showering and combing your hair, the acetate in peppermint oil helps to balance the oil in your hair and clings to the dead skin cells – making them easier to comb out.

-As I mentioned previously in the article, peppermint oil is a natural analgesic – which means that it helps to relieve pain.
-It can be applied in a number of ways to treat the affected area and has little to no additional side-effects (unlike most chemical painkillers) so long as it’s taking in a reasonable dosage.
+As already said, peppermint oil is a natural analgesic – which means that it helps to relieve pain.
+It applies in a number of ways to treat the affected area and has little to no additional side-effects (unlike most chemical painkillers) so long as it’s taking in a reasonable dosage.